Fifth Georgia state senator tests positive for coronavirus

-A fifth state senator has tested positive for coronavirus as the respiratory illness eclipsed 1,200 confirmed cases and claimed 40 lives in Georgia as of Wednesday.
+A fifth state senator has tested positive for coronavirus as the respiratory illness eclipsed 1,000 confirmed cases and claimed 40 lives in Georgia Wednesday.

 Sen. Lester Jackson, D-Savannah, told the Savannah Morning News Wednesday that his test results came back positive after a five-day wait.
 Jackson said he and his wife requested the test “out of an abundance of caution” after other members of the Georgia Senate tested positive last week.